btholt/complete-intro-to-react-v9/lessons/04-core-react-concepts/A-jsx.md

 });
 ```

-Now run your API server by running api/server.js by running `node api/server.js`.
+## Run the API Server

+Open a new terminal and navigate to the `api` directory.
 Note that this server is _outside_ your project directory.
-If you're in the project directory, you'll have to run `node ../api/server.js`.
+You'll need to install the dependencies with `npm install`.
+After that, you can start the server by running `node api/server.js`.
 You need both servers running at the same time.
 Your Vite server will intercept `api` and `public` calls and reroute them to your API server!

 Now let's add images to our Pizza.